Traditional Char Siu with a Twist – Char Siu Chicken!

 This only takes a few minutes but it’s the perfect finishing touch!
 Place the char siu chicken under the boiler and cook until it reaches your desired level of caramelization.
 Why? ⇢ Finishing under the broiler creates charred, smoky caramelized edges that mimic the effect of cooking with open flame.

-Other Serving Suggestions
+Serving Suggestions

-- nestled in a bowl of ramen or saimin.
-A hot bowl of noodles just begs for a bit of char siu!
-Add a few slices on top of your ramen or nestle into a bowl of saimin (a Hawaiian noodle soup often served with char siu).
+- Nestle a few slices on top of your ramen or nestle into a bowl of saimin (a Hawaiian noodle soup often served with char siu) or noodles, like Hawaiian-Style Chow Fun, one of my all-time favorite comfort foods!

 I can’t wait for you to try this Char Siu Chicken!
 It’s so easy to throw together any night of the week but packs such a big punch of sweet-savory flavor.
 We’re completely obsessed – I think you’ll love it too!

 If you do give it a try, be sure to let me know!
 Leave a comment with a star rating below.
 You can also snap a photo and tag @playswellwithbutter on Instagram.
-I LOVE seeing your PWWB creations! ♡ Happy cooking!
+We LOVE seeing your PWWB creations! ♡ Happy cooking!

 - Prep Time: 15 minutes